GerritCodeReview/plugins_automerger/src/main/resources/Documentation/config.md

   - topic
   - conflict

-  For example, you could configure the @PLUGIN@.config to include:
+  For example, you could configure the automerger.config to include:

   ```
     conflictMessage = Conflict message ${conflict} found on branch ${branch}